reliatec-gmbh/LibreClinica/docs/manuals/administrator-manual.md

 The notification e-mail contains information regarding study/site, date, time and contact address of the project management.
 ![administrator home](administrator-manual_images/login_mail.png "login e-mail")

-# Providing manual download
+# Providing manuals for download

-If the application should provide PDF manuals for download for the roles  _Administrator_ ,  _Investigator_  or  _Monitor_  the  _display.manual_  setting has to be set to true (default is false).
-Please note that the distribution has to be build with the  _include-pdf-manuals_  Maven profile.
-Otherwise the PDF manuals are not generated and not part of the distribution.
+To provide PDF manuals for download in the applications Tasks menu for the roles _Administrator_, _Investigator_ or _Monitor_ the _display.manual_ setting has to be set to true (default is false) in the datainfo.properties config file.
+Please note that the distribution has to be build with the _include-pdf-manuals_ Maven profile (passed to `mvn clean package` by `-Pinclude-pdf-manuals` which is the default).
+With _exclude-pdf-manuals_ the PDF manuals are not generated and not part of the distribution.